0z-cloud/vx/ansible/CI/documentation/README.md

 ansible-galaxy install -r requirements.yml
 ```

-## Deploying some package from GitLab example, see whole a playbook code for understanding what and on a which you run a tasks:
+## Deploying some package from GitLab example, see whole a playbook code for understanding what and on a which you run tasks:

 ```bash
 ansible-playbook deploy.yml -i inventories/*** -u *** --ask-vault-pass
 ```

-## For deploy the ossec-agent role use as example:
+## To deploy the ossec-agent role use as an example:

 ```bash
  ansible-playbook -i inventories/vortex/production/ playbook-library/configuration/ossec-agent.yml --ask-become-pass -u YOUR_USER_NAME --become-user root --ask-pass --become --ask-vault-pass
 ```

-* You can run playbook with limit hosts - when limit setted playbook deploy only to limit host not for all hosts, just add to ansible-playbook command line:
+* You can run the playbook with limit hosts - when limit set playbook deploy only to limit host, not for all hosts, just add to the ansible-playbook command line:

 ```bash
 --limit vortex-proxy-payments-gateway-01